Grading system The letter grades and the quality points for each term hour are as follows:

-The Yale School of Music is committed to the protection of free inquiry and expression in the classroom and throughout the school community.
-In this, the School reflects the University’s commitment to and policy on freedom of expression as eloquently stated in the Woodward Report (Report of the Committee on Freedom of Expression at Yale, 1974).
-See https://studentlife.yale.edu/guidance-regarding-free-expression-and-peaceable-assembly-students-yale.
+The Yale School of Music is committed to the preservation and protection of free inquiry and expression for faculty and students in curricular and extracurricular programs and performances.
+The School reflects the University’s commitment to and policy on freedom of expression as eloquently stated in the Woodward Report (Report of the Committee on Freedom of Expression at Yale, 1974).

 Policy on Academic Integrity and Honesty

 As with Yale College, the Graduate School, and the other professional schools of Yale University, students in the School of Music must uphold the highest standards of intellectual integrity and honesty.
 Within a university community founded upon the principles of freedom of inquiry and expression, instances of plagiarism and cheating of any kind are particularly serious offenses.
 Evidence of cheating within the School of Music will be subject to disciplinary action by the dean and/or the deputy dean.

 The School of Music expressly prohibits cheating and plagiarism in any of the following forms:

 - Falsification of documents.
 Students must not forge or alter or misrepresent or otherwise falsify any transcript, academic record, identification card, or other official document.

 - Examinations.
 Students must not copy material from other students, nor refer to notes, books, laptop computers, cellular phones, or other programmable electronic devices without written permission from the instructor.
 It is also prohibited for a student to use a cellular phone to discuss the exam with any other student.